 The Kenwood shines, however, as a sleek addition to an existing audio system.
 Its aluminum casing looks great, even if you are just going to toss it under the seat out of sight.
 Like most all-in-one units, installation is easy.
 Kenwood also provides a remote, so adjustments can be made on the fly.

-Priced around $130, the Kenwood KSC-SW11 is a suitable entry-level option for those who want sound without bulk or gaudy visuals in their cars.
+Priced around $130, the Kenwood KSC-SW11 is a suitable entry-level option for those who want sound quality without bulk or gaudy visuals in their cars.
 It’ll add low-end, but you will not be floored by the bass sound.

 Kenwood is clearly marketing this product to those who want a quick and simple way to accentuate their existing audio system.
 Certainly not for a peak power bass head, the Kenwood KSC-SW11 will round out your music and give it more depth, but those with stock premium audio might not notice too much of a difference from their existing setup.